sp2ong/HBMonv2/README.md

     use >= 0 instead of >2 if you want to record all activities in line:

        if int(float(p[9])) > 2:

-    In directory sysinfo/ you can find info on how to setup display SYSTEM Info data in Monitor.
-    You can use and install ezSM to monitor your server: https://www.ezservermonitor.com instead of using rrdtools and scripts.

     I recommend that you do not use the BRIDGE_INC = True option to display bridge information